 Is there a check-in procedure?

-If you arrive during office hours (M-F, 8:00 am to 4:00 pm), please stop at the Office and let us know you have arrived.
-If it is after hours when you arrive, please touch base with either Scott or Karla at your first opportunity.
+After your arrival, please touch base with either Scott or Karla at your first opportunity.
 There is no formal check-in procedure.

 Do I need to bring towels?

 Yes.
 Please bring towels and any other toiletries for your stay.